-The new and enhanced information requirements around tracker mortgages, mortgage calculators, incentives and interestonly mortgages will require updates to existing documentation as well as systems and controls in place to ensure that these information requirements are applied where required.
+The new and enhanced information requirements around tracker mortgages, mortgage calculators (and similar online tools), incentives and interest-only mortgages will require updates to existing documentation as well as systems and controls in place to ensure that these information requirements are applied where required.

-As with many other parts of the Conduct of Business Regulations, there are a number of changes to wording where it is not entirely clear whether the changes in terms are intended to merely clarify, or to change, the nature of action expected of firms in any particular case.
+As with many other parts of the Consumer Protection Regulations, there are a number of changes to wording where it is not entirely clear whether the changes in terms are intended to merely clarify, or to change, the nature of action expected of firms in any particular case.